Satyamkumarnavneet/RuleCraft/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE]([LICENSE](https://github.com/Satyamkumarnavneet/RuleCraft?tab=Apache-2.0-1-ov-file)) file for details.

 ## 📞 Support

-For support, email support@rulecraft.com or join our [Discord community](https://discord.gg/rulecraft).
+For support, email `navneetsatyamkumar@gmail.com`.

 ---

-Built with ❤️ by the RuleCraft Team